Florida woman with blowtorch crashes graffiti-covered school bus through Covington school fence

 COVINGTON - Deputies arrested a woman who walked into a gas station carrying a blowtorch and asking for the local Department of Children and Family Services office before leaving the business and crashing through the fence at a nearby school.

-According to the St. Tammany Parish Sheriff's Office, deputies were called to a gas station on Florida Street in Mandeville after a woman, later identified as 37-year-old Jarvis Jade, entered the store with a blowtorch and asked for the local DCFS.
+According to the St. Tammany Parish Sheriff's Office, deputies were called to a gas station on Florida Street in Mandeville after a woman, later identified as 37-year-old Natalie Jade Jarvis, entered the store with a blowtorch and asked for the local DCFS.
 Witnesses said she arrived in an old school bus covered in graffiti with a Virginia license plate.

 The Sheriff's Office chased the bus into downtown Covington where Jade eventually crashed into a fence outside of St. Scholastica Academy.